Kotlin/dokka/docs/src/doc/docs/user_guide/introduction.md

 Additionally, `kotlin-as-java` plugin can be used to generate documentation as seen from Java perspective.
 Currently maintained plugins are:

-* `dokka-base` - the main plugin needed to run dokka, contains html format
+* `dokka-base` - the main plugin needed to run Dokka, contains html format
 * `gfm-plugin` - configures `GFM` output format
 * `jekyll-plugin` - configures `Jekyll` output format
 * `javadoc-plugin` - configures `Javadoc` output format, automatically applies `kotlin-as-java-plugin`
 * `kotlin-as-java-plugin` - translates Kotlin definitions to Java

-Please see the usage instructions for each build system on how to add plugins to dokka.
+Please see the usage instructions for each build system on how to add plugins to Dokka.

 ## Source sets
 Dokka generates documentation based on source sets.